 A meaningful child welfare response to domestic violence needs to come from the perspective of keeping the children safe.
 I’ve heard many child welfare workers say “I am empathetic to the survivor and I don’t want to re-victimize her but…my bottom line is the safety and well-being of the kids”.
 Any training that influences the practice of child welfare in domestic violence cases needs to embrace this reality.
 Statute, policy and culture all point in the same direction.
 Our communities and legislators have made it clear that child welfare is charged to intervene in families to protect children from their abusive or neglectful parents.

-Acknowledging the legitimacy and importance of child welfare’s role in protecting our children forms a critical starting point of the Safe and Together model.
-So when the question arises about how to relate to the adult survivor of domestic violence, the Safe and Together model starts with the principle:
+Acknowledging the legitimacy and importance of child welfare’s role in protecting our children forms a critical starting point of the Safe & Together Model.
+So, when the question about how to relate to the adult survivor of domestic violence arises, the Safe & Together Model starts with the principle:

-#2: A successful partnership with the non-offending parents is one of the best ways to keep the children safe.
+#2: A successful partnership with the non-offending parent is one of the best ways to keep the children safe.

-The development of meaningful partnerships between child welfare and domestic violence survivors around the safety and well-being strongly hinge on child welfare’s ability to expand the yardstick it uses to measure the protective capacity of the domestic violence survivor (or non-offending parent).
-We’ve defined protective survivors as the ones who either 1) leave/end the relationship 2) pursue a civil stay away order and/or 3) call law enforcement.
+The development of meaningful partnerships with domestic violence survivors hinges on child welfare’s ability to expand the yardstick used to measure protective capacity.
+We’ve defined protective survivors as the ones who either 1) leave/end the relationship 2) pursue a civil protection order and/or 3) call law enforcement.
 Survivors who aren’t willing or able to pursue these options are assessed as: